-The Full Moon Project, part of the Sunny Lake Joint Venture Property, hosts a Taconite iron deposit of approximately 7.3 billion tonnes of indicated resources and 8.7 billion tonnes of inferred resources.
-In April 2015, Century, through the WISCO Century Sunny Lake Iron Mines Limited joint venture, published the Full Moon Preliminary Economic Assessment on SEDAR.
+The Full Moon Project hosts a Taconite iron deposit of approximately 7.3 billion tonnes of indicated resources and 8.7 billion tonnes of inferred resources.
+In April 2015, the Full Moon Preliminary Economic Assessment was published on SEDAR.

 Mineral Resource Statement

 Full Moon is one of two separate groups of claims that form the Sunny Lake Joint Venture Properties; the other group being Black Bird DSO Deposit.
 Full Moon is located 80 kilometres northwest of Schefferville, Québec.
 The property is underlain by Proterozoic sedimentary rocks of the Labrador Trough known to host world-class iron deposits of sedimentary origin.

 The Full Moon property consists of 172 contiguous map-designated claims (8420.74 hectares).
 In total, the Sunny Lake property comprises approximately 274 mining claims covering approximately 13,438.76 hectares (as of February 2021).
 The project is 100% owned by Century.

 Location, Access and Infrastructure

 The Full Moon Project is only accessible by helicopter and/or float plane from Schefferville.
 A seasonally maintained gravel road ends at Lac du Drum about 40 kilometres from the project.
 Century maintains a temporary exploration camp in the area of the project.